mila-iqia/COVI-AgentSim/README.md

 ## About

 This simulator has been developed as part of a multi-disciplinary project called COVI, aiming to improve and augment existing contact tracing approaches through evidence-based study.
-This project headed by Dr. Yoshua Bengio at Mila.
+This project is headed by Dr. Yoshua Bengio at Mila.